meteor/galaxy-docs/source/security.md

 Each member can enable Two-Factor Authentication on <a href="https://cloud.meteor.com/security" target="_blank">cloud.meteor.com/security</a> in the Security section.

 It's important to save the backup codes in a safe place as well.

+<h2 id="dnssec">DNSSEC</h2>
+Starting from 22/June/2021, meteor.com is a domain with DNSSEC enabled.
+Check what DNSSEC is, and why it's important <a href="https://www.icann.org/resources/pages/dnssec-what-is-it-why-important-2019-03-05-en" target="_blank">here</a>.